 By supporting the TNR work of Dakin’s Kitten Street Team, you are helping to keep feral cats safe and prevent a future of critically ill, orphaned kittens with no place to go.

 If you are caring for, or aware of feral cat colonies in your community and are unable to perform TNR yourself, please contact Dakin’s Kitten Street Team.
 Our service area includes Hampden, Hampshire, and Franklin Counties.
-This program is solely operated by volunteers and response time will vary based on the team's availability.
-The contact form is for adult cats only.
+This program is solely operated by volunteers.

 Other Ways to Support The Kitten Street Team